 Finally, reach out to your graduate schools of interest via email or social media to ask any lingering questions you might have.

 At the same time you're researching programs, you should begin looking into how to pay for graduate school.
 Scholarships and grants, which do not have to be repaid, can help make graduate school more affordable, while loans can help finance the rest.
 Many institutions offer scholarships to some of their students, and outside organizations and professional associations have awards as well.

 Research each of your potential schools to find out about their scholarship offerings, and search online for graduate school scholarships for which you might qualify.
 Keep a running list, and note each one's deadline and requirements so you can work on applications accordingly.

 Now that you have a pretty good idea of which schools you want to apply to, compile a list of all admissions requirements, and grad school application deadlines on your calendar.

-This will help you stay organized as you gather all of the materials you will need in the coming months.
+This can help you stay organized as you gather all of the materials you can need in the coming months.